An Interview – What Kept My Marriage For 43 Years: The Secret Every Couple Should Know

 If you have issues with anything, discuss it.
 If you’re lusting after anyone, tell your spouse.
 It will save you from falling.
 If you’re not enjoying sex, say it, and discuss it.

 #10.
 Keep the golden rules.
 “Don’t cheat, don’t tell lies and don’t always go back on your words.”
 Women dislike men who don’t keep their promises.
+Don’t we all?

 Don’t tell lies to please your spouse.
 In fact, it’s better to hurt them with the truth.
 Let them decide what to do with it.